Some notes on language

 Shame can be a dirty word for some who confuse it with shaming.
 But acknowledging the presence of shame is not at all the same as shaming.
 The simple fact is just that many women carry shame from their participation in the sex industry.
 If we remember that many abuse victims suffer shame – projected from the abuser to the abused – then this is not surprising:

 Unlike the ones that caused harm, the relationships that dismantle shame must be ones of safety, care and honour.
 As a Christian organisation, it is our privilege not only to seek to build these relationships around women, but also to witness the difference it makes when women experience God’s love as the primary one that un-shames and restores them.
-We offer women opportunities to connect with this healing love, but never make it a condition of engagement with our services.
+We offer women opportunities to connect with this love as part of their healing.